Our Pledge To Fledge Birding Enthusiasts

 However, if you have a blog about birds or birding, another option would be to embed a “Pledge to Fledge” banner on your site, and we’d be happy to provide you with that.

-If this is something you’re interested in, just email us at pledge@globalbirdinginitiative.com, and we’ll send you the banner plus a PDF with additional ideas for introducing others to birding.
+If this is something you’re interested in, just email us at info@globalbirdinginitiative.org, and we’ll send you the banner.